True Grit: A Story of Resilience

-In college Alida became commander of the student ROTC unit.
-This photo shows her with two of her assistants in the unit.
+In college Alida Camo became commander of the ROTC unit.
+This photo shows her with members of the unit.
 But her journey began years earlier, in 2011, when she received her first BELIEVE scholarship.

 Alida Camo was 13 years old when she became a BELIEVE scholar in 2011.
 This picture was taken in front of her home with her mother and brother.
 Sadly, her mother died the next year, and she was left with just her father and younger brother.

 Home destroyed by a typhoon

 Two years later their home was destroyed by a typhoon.
 It was replaced by this pile of rusted sheet metal, which was the best they could afford.

 In spite of these challenges, with the help of BELIEVE International she graduated as the valedictorian of her class.

 In college, Alida became commander of the ROTC unit